Hamburger

 VAT is a general consumption tax levied on goods and services.
 It is applicable at each stage of the economic chain, which means that the tax base for taxation is the value added at each stage of that cycle.

 VAT is due in respect of the following operations: (i) transfer of goods and services undertaken within the national territory, on a paid basis, and (ii) import of goods.
-Mozambique VAT rate is 17 percent.
+Mozambique general VAT rate is 16 percent.
+However, there is a reduced rate of 5 percent applicable to medical and educational services rendered by private entities.

 Import duties and taxes